Lanzarote Canary Islands

 Lanzarote the realm of volcanoes and pirates

 One of the seven Canary Islands off the west coast of Africa, Lanzarote is known for its year round warm weather.
-Its ancient buildings are a silent witness to its violent past, including the pirates who repeatedly attacked and plundered the island.
+Its ancient buildings are a silent witness to its violent past, including the bands of pirates that repeatedly attacked and plundered the island.
 A six year long series of volcanic eruptions between 1730 and 1736, and a smaller one in 1824, shaped the island as it is today.

 Hidden WWII Bunker Lanzarote